 The story and world is shown to you with little direct explanation and no spoken dialogue, forcing you to interpret the game's storyline on your own.
 It sounds quirky, but Journey provides innovative and immersive gameplay that will get you hooked, and leave you with a strong impression that will last for a long time afterwards.

 If adventure is something you seek, Night in the Woods is a unique exploration game that may pique your interests with its dark humor and contemporary story.
 You play as Mae Borowski, a snarky college dropout who also happens to be a cat.
 Mae's just returned to her hometown, Possum Springs, which has fallen upon hard time since the local mines were shut down.
-Reuniting with your friends, you hear that one of your childhood companions has gone missing, which leads you into the adventure of the game.
+Reuniting with your friends, you gradually begin to adapt back to your old life as Fall rolls in.
+And then stuff starts to get weird.

 Gameplay-wise, you'll be running, jumping and use a few different supernatural powers to voyage into Mae's past and present life in the town.
 You have some control over the game's outcomes with your choices too, the friends you spend more time with revealing more of their secrets to you, which means you have a good reason to replay the game when you're done.
 It has a cute visual style, but this will lull you into thinking that the content of this story is anything but the unflinching look at modern life for young people.